 - The Department of English Language and Literature

-- The Mathematics and Science Unit
+- The Department of Mathematics and Sciences

 - The Department of Social Sciences